radiac/caman/README.md

 =====

-A self-signing certificate authority manager - create your own certificate authority, and generate and manage SSL certificates.
+A self-signing certificate authority manager - create your own certificate authority, and generate and manage SSL certificates using openssl.

-If you want to see how caman works, read the accompanying article, [Self-Signing Certificate Authorities](http://radiac.net/blog/2015/05/self-ca/)
+If you want to see how caman works and why it exists, you read the accompanying article,
+[Self-Signing Certificate Authorities](http://radiac.net/blog/2015/05/self-ca/)

 This document explains how to use caman to